RyanAlbertson/Classifying_New_York_City_Subway_Stations/README.md

 along with the [FourSquare API](https://developer.foursquare.com/places) to:
 * Categorize all stations based upon their surrounding venues.
 * Use k-means clustering to explore possible correlations of interest.
+This information could be useful for city planners to predict the amount of traffic during certain times at specific subway stations and their surrounding areas.